osiam/server/registration-module/README.md

 You need also to enhance the request with the authorization header and a valid access token before sending to the registration modules HTTP endpoint.

+The base URI for the module is: **http://HOST:PORT/osiam-registration-module**

 # User registration
 The registration will be done via a double opt in mechanism.